Max O'Rell: Lecturing

 O'Rell resigned his teaching post at St Paul's and started a full-time career as an author and lecturer in 1885.
 Particularly in the United States, where he conducted seven lecturing tours, his success was phenomenal.
 He was considered the bestselling foreign lecturer of his time.
-His techniques on the lecture platform were in inspired by Mark Twain, resulting in the nickname of the French Mark Twain.
-In 1894, O'Rell did a world lecture tour which brought him to in the United States, Canada, Australia, New Zealand and South Africa over the period of almost two years.
+His techniques on the lecture platform were inspired by Mark Twain, resulting in the nickname of the French Mark Twain.
+In 1894, O'Rell did a world lecture tour which brought him to the United States, Canada, Australia, New Zealand and South Africa over the period of almost two years.
 In March 1895 O'Rell engaged Mark Twain in a heated argument about French morals and the writer's inability to grasp the character of a nation in travelogues over several articles published in the North American Review.
 This feud was widely reported in the press worldwide and it was even hinted at a physical duel between Mark Twain and Max O'Rell.